walkercraig/walkercraig/_posts/2020/2020-09-21-in-a-public-garden-late-summer.md

 Swimming in fireflies that try to match the music of the stars

-As the Maestro keeps the rhythm of the great compose
+As the Maestro holds the rhythm of le Grande Composè

 I confess